 Anemia in Babies

-Anemia is a condition that results when the body doesn't have enough healthy red blood cells, which are responsible for carrying oxygen to the body’s tissues.
-Anemia may occur in newborns and in older babies and can affect older children and adults, too.
+Anemia is a condition that happens when the body doesn't have enough healthy red blood cells, which carry oxygen to the body's tissues.
+Anemia in babies can occur in newborns and older infants, and it can affect older children and adults, too.
 Your little one could be anemic for a number of reasons.
-Read on to learn about the causes of anemia, what the signs and symptoms are, and what will happen if your baby has anemia.
+Keep reading to find out what causes anemia, the signs of anemia in babies, and what it means if your baby is anemic.

 What Is Anemia?